 Please Look After Mom by Kyung-Sook Shin

-(translated by Chi-Young Kim)
+(translated from Korean by Chi-Young Kim)

 The year is 2007.
 An elderly couple ("Mom" and "Father") arrives at Seoul Station from the countryside to visit their children, all of whom are grown and living in the big city.
 Contrary to their past visits, none of their five children is there to pick them up, so they decide to make their way to their eldest son's home on their own.
 When transferring to a different train, the husband steps in assuming his wife is right behind him.
 The door closes, the train takes off, and he turns around to see that she's not there.
 He goes back to Seoul Station to retrieve his wife, but she's gone.
 Thus commences almost a year of efforts and revelations and guilt and family fallouts, as Mom's children desperately search for her.

 The novel shifts from the perspectives of the middle child (Chi-hon, the eldest daughter who's also a writer), to the firstborn and eldest son Hyong-chol (Mom's favorite, the one on whom the family's socioeconomic mobility relied on the most), to Father, to Mom, and back to Chi-hon.
 While some family members are more involved in the search than others—Chi-hon, once the most distant, winds up being the most guilt-driven and devoted to finding Mom, forsaking nearly all else—all of them learn something about Mom in the process that none of them cared to know or paid attention to before.
-And of course, with Mom being a long-suffering provider and part of the generation that survived colonization and war (she was still a teenager when she and Father married shortly after the Korean War), there was plenty that she hid from her family as well.
+And of course, with Mom being a long-suffering provider from a generation that survived colonization and war (she was still a teenager when she and Father married shortly after the Korean War), there was plenty that she hid from her family as well.
 I found myself most sympathetic toward Chi-hon and most disappointed, angered even, by Father.
 This was probably by design, given that Kyung-Sook Shin lays it on pretty thick about how self-interested and oblivious Father was.
 Either he was a rolling stone repeatedly leaving the family for weeks or months at a time, present but still leaving Mom to handle most of the housework, child-rearing AND farming, or he simply prioritized his own ailments over Mom's, never considering that there might be something serious going on with her.

 Obviously the driving questions of the novel concern what happened to Mom: why and how she disappears, where she goes and what she does while missing in Seoul, and whether or not her family finds her.
 I'm not going to ruin any of that for you.
 I will say that though this is one of the saddest books I've read this year, and that it even prompted me to talk to my mom about whether I've been a decent daughter or not, it is totally worth the read.
 If you enjoy Korean literature, family drama, or mystery, if you love your mom, and if you've ever been taken for granted or taken someone else for granted, then read this book!